mcseiu05/stock_tracker/README.md

 ## Customization

-Ticker Symbols: Modify the ticker variable in the handle_get_data function to track different stocks.
+- **Ticker Symbols**: Modify the ticker variable in the handle_get_data function to track different stocks.
-Update Interval: Adjust the time.sleep interval in handle_get_data to control the frequency of price updates.
+- **Update Interval**:  Adjust the time.sleep interval in handle_get_data to control the frequency of price updates.
-Visualization: Customize the Matplotlib plots (line styles, colors, etc.) to your preference.
+- **Visualization**: Customize the Matplotlib plots (line styles, colors, etc.) to your preference.
-Web Interface: Enhance the index.html template to add features like historical data, technical indicators, or alerts.
+- **Web Interface**: Enhance the index.html template to add features like historical data, technical indicators, or alerts.
 Contributing

 ## We welcome contributions to this project!
 Feel free to: